jabirali/bodge/README.md

     pip install bodge

-Or if you have an NVIDIA GPU and want to use that for computations (note that this requires you to have installed CUDA support on your system beforehand):
+Or if you have an NVIDIA GPU and want to use that for computations (note that this requires you to install CUDA support on your system first):

     pip install bodge[cuda]